 Required Qualifications and Experience

-- High School diploma with five years of relevant experience.
+- High School diploma with four years of relevant experience.

-Fluency in English, Romanian and Russian is required.
-Knowledge of Ukrainian, is an advantage.
+- Fluency in English, Romanian and Russian is required (oral and written).

 The successful candidate is expected to demonstrate the following values and competencies: